-- Inform the British Embassy in your host country.
-Let them know your whereabouts and contact details, and follow advice on the Foreign and Commonwealth Office about safe and no-go areas.
+- Inform the British Embassy in your host country – or the local embassy for your nation, if you are not a British national.
+Let them know your whereabouts and contact details, and follow advice from the Foreign, Commonwealth & Development Office about safe and no-go areas.

 - Seek help locally if you need it, from your host institution (Accommodation, Study Abroad Office, Parent Department).

 - Check email regularly – the University of Leeds will make contact using your Leeds email address.

 - The University of Leeds travel and medical insurance policy includes emergency response and support.
 For contact numbers, see www.leeds.ac.uk/insurance/travel.htm.

 - Keep a low profile and be cautious.